Year 6 SATs Revision Planning Sorted – A Three-Phase Template For SATs Preparation Based On Findings From 100,0000 Pupils and 3,000 Schools

 Creating Year 6 SATs revision plans, making sure every gap you can possibly fill in your class is filled, and coping with the everyday demands of a primary school classroom… when it comes to teaching Year 6, nobody needs reminding that this is a particularly important and taxing year.

-However, the question still remains for many teachers as to when to start their Year 6 SATs preparations, what kind of SATs preparation is best, and what SATs revision looks like at different points of the school year.
+However, the question still remains for many teachers as to when to start their Year 6 SATs preparations, what kind of a Year 6 SATs revision plan is best, and and what SATs revision looks like at different points of the school year.

 We understand that helping pupils reach their expected goals in the SATs is very important, but as teachers we should also try to remember that we are working to ensure that every member of our class is in the best possible position to move on to secondary school come the end of primary school, and a good Year 6 SATs revision plan can help with this.

-If you’re wondering when to start SATs preparation, here we look at some of our findings from teacher surveys as well as the data we have gathered from teaching some 650,000 lessons to KS2 pupils to give you the revision plan that we think works best to achieve pupils’ full potential in Key Stage 2 SATs.
+Here we look at some of our findings from teacher surveys as well as the data we have gathered from teaching some over a million lessons to KS2 pupils to give you a template for how to think about your own Year 6 SATs revision plan.

-What do you think you might do differently in your SATs preparation next year?
+We asked Year 6 teachers: What would you do differently in your SATs revision planning next year?

 The responses we got when we asked teachers this question were varied, but it soon became clear that the vast majority of the answers fell into one of five categories when teachers considered what they would do for their next Year 6 SATs revision plan.